 Roof terrace and sky garden, spa with sauna, gym, artworks throughout, dining terraces, lounging areas, free WiFi.
 In rooms: Smart TV, mini fridge, tea- and coffee-making kit, air-conditioning, notecard set.
 Around a third of the rooms and suites have a balcony or furnished terrace too.

 Our favourite rooms

-One of the more intimate hideaways amid the opulence, the wellbeing space has two treatment rooms, a sauna where you can detox and watch petits dramas unfold on the dining terrace below, and a fitness centre with high-end equipment open from 9am to 8pm.
+One of the more intimate hideaways amid the opulence, the wellbeing space has two treatment rooms, a sauna where you can detox, and a fitness centre with high-end equipment open from 6am to 10pm.
 And, on request you can book a private sunrise yoga class on the garden roof deck.

 A Mont Blanc fountain pen for jotting a jealousy-making note home on the cards and logo-ed envelopes provided in your room – you can even send it via La Poste on the second floor.

 Madame Rêve makes an impression from the get-go – the discreet entrance door opens onto a lobby resplendent with mosaics, murals and antiques.
 The glittering mosaic on the floor pays homage to the post office, bearing its opening date of 1888.